Oscar-Pellice-Mas/Oscar-Pellice-Mas/README.md

   <img src="https://img.shields.io/badge/-Unity-05122A?style=flat&logo=Unity" height="20">
   <img src="https://img.shields.io/badge/-GitHub-05122A?style=flat&logo=github" height="20">
 </div>
-<p>A university project.
-Contribuited as programmer, team lead and game designer on a team of 5 classmates.</p>
+<p>This is a university project.
+I have contribuited as programmer, team lead and game designer on a team of 5 classmates.</p>
-<p>The game has the mechanics of racing each new lap with AI controlled alies and enemies that imitate the previous lap moves of the players.</p>
+<p>This is a race game where each new lap, AI controlled alies and enemies join the race imitating the previous lap moves of each players.
+By the last round, diferent clones of each player are racing along.</p>
 <p align="center">
 <img src="https://user-images.githubusercontent.com/58166158/173231001-348ccdc6-1959-43d0-8a2b-15a0efedd535.jpg" width="350">
 </p>